zowe/docs-site/docs/user-guide/authenticating-with-client-certificates.md

 4. The Gateway then performs the login of the mapped user and provides valid authentication to the downstream service.

 :::note Notes:
 * Currently, ZSS is the default API that provides this mapping between the public part of the client certificate and SAF user ID.
 However, the recommended method is to use the internal API ML mapper.
-For information about the internal API ML mapper, see [Enable the internal API ML mapper](#enable-the-internal-api-ml-mapper) described in this article.
+For information about the enabling the internal API ML mapper, see [Configure Internal API ML Mapper](./api-mediation/configuration-client-certificates.md#configure-internal-api-ml-mapper) in the article _Enabling single sign on for clients via client certificate configuration_.
 * For information about ZSS, see the section Zowe runtime in the [Zowe server-side installation overview](./install-zos.md).
 :::